stateset/stateset-network/README.md

 ### Stateset Network Setup

-Stateset Network is running and can be leveraged using the app.stateset.io interface.
+Stateset Network is running 28 nodes and can be leveraged using the app.stateset.io interface.
 If you would like to add your node to network or contribute to the Stateset Network please reach out to dom@stateset.io

-The following is instructions on how to build and deploy Stateset.
+The following is instructions on how to build and deploy Stateset for development.

 The network works locally on your machine or in a VM on AWS, GCP or Azure.

 1) Install and Build the Stateset Network locally via Git: